Let it Snow!

 As you plan your first snowshoeing adventure, we recommend taking some time to read this great article about snowshoeing gear, technique, and safety precautions to help guide your adventure.
 To get started, you’ll need a pair of warm, waterproof boots and snow pants or gators.
 Moisture-wicking wool socks are a must, along with warm gloves, a beanie, and pair of sunglasses.
 Depending on the type of terrain you’ll be exploring, there are many different snowshoes to choose from.
 We recommend a sturdy pair that’ll support your weight, float through fresh snow, and have spikes on the bottom for extra traction on icy slopes.
 If you’re trying snowshoeing for the first time, be sure to ask your local outdoor store if they offer rentals so you’re able see which pair of snowshoes will work best for you.

 Sledding is one of our favorite winter activities for one simple reason: anyone can do it!
 All you need is a hill, snow, a sleigh, and you’re in business.
-If you’ve never been sledding before, or haven’t been for a while, there are a few things to keep in mind before you head to the hill.
-For starters, you’ll want to dress warm by wearing a beanie and gloves—even if the sledding hill is just at your local park—and don’t forget to bring snacks!
+Don’t forget to dress warm by wearing a good coat, beanie, and gloves—even if the sledding hill is just at your local park—and don’t forget to bring snacks!

 Building A Snowman